oemof/oemof-solph/doc/model_description.rst

 An arbitrary energy system will consist of the following elements:

-* **Component**: a component that produces, converts, consumes energy
+* **Component**: a component that stores, converts, produces or consumes energy
-* **Energy bus** : a combination of energy input/output of components and input/output connections between energy busses
+* **Busses** : a combination of sinks and sources, transformers, input/output of storages, input/output connections between busses which add up to a bus balance
-* **Resource bus**: a combination of resource input/output of components and input/output of connections between resource busses
-* **Connection**: a connection between busses of same type (el, th, or resource)
+* **Connection**: a connection between busses of same type

 *Components*

-	The input and the ouput side of a component will connected to a energy or a resource bus.
+	The input and the ouput side of a component will connected to a bus.
 Connections between components and busses are defined without loss.
 If the component has electrical and thermal output the component is virtually splitted in two using two variables in the mathematical model.
 One variable for el. output and one for the th. output.